cornelcroi/photo-sharing-website/README.md

 ![](assets/photo_sharing_architecture.png)

 1. CloudFront distribution with `/` path is S3 bucket as the origin
 2. CloudFront distribution with `/website` path in S3 bucket as the origin (the static website static source code)
 3. S3 Bucket which holds the all the static resources (html, css, javascript and images)
 4. S3 Bucket with the initial uploaded pictures
 5. AWS Lambda used to generate the static website's HTML source code
-6. AWS Lambda used to generate thumbnails and to detect detect relevant labels for uploaded photos using Amazon Rekognition
+6. AWS Lambda used to generate thumbnails and to detect relevant labels for uploaded photos using Amazon Rekognition
 7. Amazon Cognito to provide an authentication for admin user